-The Director of Residence Life and Housing works under the direction of the Associate VP and Dean of Students.
+The Assistant Dean for Residence Life & Housing and Housing works under the direction of the Associate VP and Dean of Students.
 The Director oversees all on campus housing.
 The Director works closely with the Resident Directors and Assistant Apartment Manager to coordinate programs and activities within their respective residence halls and apartments.
-The Assistant Director resides in one of the apartment buildings on campus and has an office located in the Student Life suite of the Multiplex.
+The Director resides in one of the apartment buildings on campus and has an office located in the Student Life suite of the Multiplex.